New Car Replacement Insurance: What It Is, Cost & Is It Worth It?

 See if you qualify for a lower rate in less than 2 minutes

 New car replacement insurance was designed to solve exactly that problem.
-In this guide, you'll learn what it covers, how it stacks up against gap insurance and standard ACV payouts, which companies offer it, what it costs, and whether it's a smart addition to your policy.
+In this guide, you'll learn what it covers, how it stacks up against gap insurance and standard ACV payouts, which companies offer it, what it costs in 2026, and whether it's a smart addition to your policy.

 Key Pinch Points

-• New cars lose 15–25% of value in the first year alone
+• New cars lose 20–30% of their value in year one

 • Geico and State Farm do not offer this endorsement